PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 simulare in-place computation through the external buffer which would not bring any benefits, so there is no point enabling those in-place computations for C-API inference.

 ##### Restrictions
-oneDNN in-place pass is taking adventage of graph pattern detector.
-So pattern consists of :
+oneDNN in-place pass is taking advantage of graph pattern detector.
+So pattern consists of:
-Node (Var 1) -> Node(Op to be inplaced) -> Node(Var2) -> Node (next op after in-placed one) -> Node (Var3)
+Node (Var 1) -> Node (Op to be inplaced) -> Node (Var2) -> Node (next op after in-placed one) -> Node (Var3)
-Pattern is restricted so that in-placed to be op is of is oneDNN type.
-Due to fact that some operators have more than  one input and their output may be consumed by more than one operator it is expected that pattern maybe detected multiple times for the same operator e.g. once for one input, then for second intpu etc..
+Pattern is restricted so that in-placed to be op is of oneDNN type.
+Due to fact that some operators have more than one input and their output may be consumed by more than one operator it is expected that pattern maybe detected multiple times for the same operator e.g. once for one input, then for second input etc..

 Just having oneDNN operator capable of in-place is not enough to have in-place execution enabled, hence follwing rules are checked by oneDNN in-place pass: